HyperChicken-Interactive/flashcard/README.md

 # flashcards
-My Swift 2.0 Flashcards App in iOS for SkilStak® Pro Summer 2016 Semester.
+A Swift 3.0 Flashcards App for iOS, by [Whitman Huntley]() and [Donovan Keohane]().

 ---

 ## TL;DR

-Flashy is a flashcard app for iOS made in Swift 2.0.
+Flashy is a flashcard app for iOS made in Swift 3.0.
 With it, you will be able to:

 * Create your own flashcard sets.
 * Save those flashcard sets to your library.